nvi-inc/fs-vgos/fs-vgos.md

 scp <filename>_*.vdif evlbi1.haystack.mit.edu:/data-st12/vgos/
 ```

 > **EH:** Maybe put into a script, or something, to minimize typing?
-It is definitely too much typing
+> As it is, it is definitely too much typing

 Remove the module for shipping
 ------------------------------